 “Healthcare data breach costs are the highest among surveyed sectors for the seventh straight year, according to the 2017 Cost of a Data Breach Study: Global Overview.

 The average cost of a data breach is $3.62 million globally, which is a 10 percent decline from the 2016 survey.
 However, healthcare data breaches cost organizations $380 per record.
 That is more than 2.5 times the global average across industries at $141 per record.

 The survey was sponsored by IBM Security and conducted by Ponemon Institute.
 The US portion of the report reviewed incurred costs for 63 companies in 16 industry sectors.
 The examination took place after those organizations “experienced the loss or theft of protected personal data and the notification of breach victims as required by various laws.””

-“In a batch of secret documents published online this week (22 June), whistleblowing website WikiLeaks detailed a complex maze of malware allegedly developed by the US Central Intelligence Agency (CIA) to help infiltrate “air-gapped” computers and networks.
+“In a batch of secret documents published online this week (22 June), whistleblowing website WikiLeaks detailed a complex maze of Malware: A generic term for a software that is designed to disable or otherwise damage computers, networks and computer systems LookingGlass Cyber (n) - another type of cold that can destroy a computer by latching on to destroy other programs. allegedly developed by the US Central Intelligence Agency (CIA) to help infiltrate “air-gapped” computers and networks.